Which Rogers Cup moment is THE Rogers Cup moment? With your help, we’re about to find out.

 In Toronto, Daniel Nestor and Sebastien Lareau capture the doubles title to become the first Canadians in the Open Era to win the Rogers Cup title.
 They also would go on to win gold together at the 2000 Sydney Olympic Games shortly afterwards.

-Monica Seles makes a valiant return to professional tennis at the Rogers Cup following her 1993 stabbing.
-She goes on to win the title – her first of four in a row – without dropping the set.
+Monica Seles makes a valiant and emotional return to professional tennis at Rogers Cup following her 1993 stabbing.
+She goes on to win the title – her first of four in a row – without dropping a set.